 Except for the relaxation in a harmony with nature, Brzeziny have a lot of tourist attractions to offer.
 Because of its rich history, Brzeziny may boast of numerous monuments, like the Gothic Feast of the Cross Church with a listed bell tower from the 14th century and St. Anne Church erected in 1719.
 Franciscan Monastery Complex is also worth visiting.
 This complex was many times devastated and rebuilt.
 In between 1947 and 1952 it was renovated and since then has its present shape.
 Worthy of interest is also the Jewish cemetery and the Roman-Catholic cemetery.

 Brzeziny is located in Lodz Voivodeship, in Brzeziny County.
 The town lies east from Lodz, within the area of Lodz Hills, in the Mrozyca river valley.
 In Brzeziny neighbourhood there is Lodz Hills Landscape Park.
 It is easy to get from Brzeziny to Lodz as many important routes are running through the town.
-There are plans of the building of A1 and A2 motorways in Strykow.

 The history of Brzeziny dates back to the 11th century.
 The first records about the town we find in the documentary of prince Wladyslaw Siemowitowicz from 1332.
 Brzeziny was granted the right to be founded with a German law by King Casimir the Great in 1364.